-DDA is supported through the Office of the Vice President for Campus Life, the Office of the Dean for Diversity and Inclusion, and facilitated by the staff of the Carl A. Fields Center, LGBT Center, and Women*s Center.
+DDA is supported through the Office of the Vice President for Campus Life (OVPCL), the Office of Diversity and Inclusion (ODI), and facilitated by the staff of the Carl A. Fields Center (CAF) and Gender + Sexuality Resource Center (GSRC).
 Please find our contact information below.

 Office of the Vice President for Campus Life